Ouranosinc/ESPO-G/README.md

 a grid pole latitude of 31.7583 and longitude of 87.5970.
 The latitude range covered is from 5.7560°N to 83.9816°N and the longitude range is from 179.9728°E to 9.0204°W.

+> :warning: Users should be careful with precipitation data close to the south edge of the domain where there is less trust in the reference data.

 Data is only available on or near land.
 A mask was created by removing all grid cells that had a sea area fraction of 1 in the reference dataset and then putting back a buffer of one grid cell along the coasts.